RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

-ADVICE:
+#### General advice:
 Organize yourself!
 Make folders corresponding to the different steps, and move the relevant files in them.
-For instance you may have a folder with the raw data, a folder with the trimmed data, a folder with the hybpiper output of a given run, a folder with the final gene files...
+For instance you may have a folder with the raw data, a folder with the trimmed data, a folder with the output of a given HybPiper run, a folder with the final gene files...

 Tidy up!
-Hybpiper provide a cleaning script that removes unnecessary files.
-In addition, after a few trials you should be able to know what files are really necessary and what files can be deleted.
+HybPiper provides a cleaning script that removes unnecessary files.
+In addition, after a few trials you should be able to know what files are really necessary and what files can be deleted or at least moved to an external, long storage place.

 Work in a reproducible way, for you and for others.
-At the minimum, keep track of your commands (you can consult the output of the history command if you don't remember them), this is the first step towards building your own pipeline.
+At least, keep track of your commands.
+You can consult/save the output of the **history** command, or just take notes of your commands.
-You can put all commands in a file and make a script out of them, or at least come back to them and copy paste them quickly in the terminal following your needs.
+Putting all commands in a file will allow you to run them all at once, or at least to come back to them and copy paste them quickly in the terminal following your needs.
+This is the first step towards building your own pipeline.
-Ideally, run the commands in a container (eg. using docker) so that everybody can reproduce your work by launching the container.

 ## 6. Improving target recovery